PeterC66/m4ops/NotesStandardsPractices.md

   - Folder names are in lower case.
   - Non component filenames are in camelCase according to the job that they perform, eg userDropdown.js.
   - For components it's generally best to use PascalCase in the JavaScript, and kebab-case in the template - but Vue sees them as the same.
+  - **Beware** the kebab/Pascal issue (OPSDetails would have become o-p-s-details, so we use opsdetails)
 - Component **data must be a function**, as in export default {data () {return {foo: 'bar'}}}
 - **Prop definitions** should be as detailed as possible, including where possble a validator function
 - Always **use key** with v-for